-- 1 quantity strudel dough (can be homemade or shop bought.
+- 1 quantity strudel dough (can be homemade - in comments below or an OMS-friendly shop bought version.
 See video)

 - 65 grams bread croutons